Study reveals financial concerns after the loss of a spouse.

 The study took a hard look at some of the real-life consequences of inadequate life insurance coverage.
 Nearly 40% of widows whose spouses did not have life insurance reported that within a year they were either struggling financially or barely making ends meet.
 Among those whose husbands had life insurance, proceeds lasted an average of almost two and a half years.
 However, surviving spouses wished for at least 11 years more.

-Interestingly, these results mirrored those in New York Life’s Life Insurance 2013 Gap Study, which also revealed that the amount of life insurance protection in place equaled three years and the amount of protection needed totaled 14 years.
+Interestingly, these results mirrored the results of in New York Life’s Life Insurance 2013 Gap Study, which also revealed that the amount of life insurance protection that was actually in place equaled three years and the amount of protection that was actually needed totaled 14 years.
 The gap survey showed that, even according to their own estimates, most people don’t have nearly enough life insurance.

-Other findings regarding women who lost a spouse are highlighted in this infographic—included the following:
+Other findings regarding women who lost a spouse included:

 - 47% “I wish we had some or more life insurance on my spouse.”